 Main Profile Content

-Jody Scheske is a trial and appellate lawyer with 30 years of experience with trials, appeals, mediations, and arbitrations.
+Jody Scheske has over 30 years of experience with trials, appeals, mediations, and arbitrations.
 He has tried jury cases to verdict in Texas, Arkansas, Tennesse, and Indiana and has a broad range of experience in federal and state courts.

 In 2013, Mr. Scheske succesfully argued before the Texas Supreme Court for the rights of same-sex married couples to obtain a divorce in Texas courts.

 He is a Master Emeritus of the Robert W. Calvert American Inn of Court and served as its President in 2010-2011.
 He is a fellow of the Texas Bar Foundation and a founding fellow of the Austin Bar Foundation.
 He served on the boards of directors of Volunteer Legal Services of Central Texas from 2002-2010, and of the Texas Advocacy Project from 2006-2010.